 Benefits Supervisor Salary

-Benefits Supervisors in the United States are often veterans in their line of work, with close to three-fifths bringing more than 10 years of experience to the table.
-Salaries slide in at $63K annually on average but can range from $37K to $94K per year.
+Benefits Supervisors in the United States tend to be well-versed in their field, and just under three-fifths have more than 10 years of experience.
+Average salary is expected to be around $63K annually, but may range from $42K to $95K per year.
+Female Benefits Supervisors far outnumber their male contemporaries among survey respondents.
 Nearly all enjoy medical while most get dental coverage.
 Vision coverage is also available to a large number.
-Most Benefits Supervisors survey respondents are women (79 percent).
-The majority of workers are highly satisfied with their job.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.
+The majority of Benefits Supervisors claim high levels of job satisfaction.
+The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 |Total Pay (|